polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 The first thing you need to do is to update the default `polyaxonfile.yml` that was generated.

-You need set the required information, for example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `run` section could look something like this
+You need to set the required information, for example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `build` section could look something like this

 ```yaml
 ...